 - Alternative Placements usually take place between May-September at the end of the student’s first year of study

-Churches and organisations interested in hosting a placement student should Contact Us directly if you would like further information about hosting a student with your church or organisation and one of our Placement Managers will get back to you.
+Churches and organisations interested in hosting a placement student should contact us directly if you would like further information about hosting a student with your church or organisation and one of our Placement Managers will get back to you.
 Youth and Community students study from our Manchester and Glasgow centres, whilst our Practical Theology students study from our Manchester centre.

 To help ensure the quality of placement learning and the student experience NTC is a member of ASET (the Work Based Learning and Placement Learning Association) and follows the ASET Good Practice Guide for Health and Safety for Student Placements.

 * Students who are studying part-time or are employed in their placement setting may follow a slightly different pattern of placement(s).
 Please contact our Placement Managers for further information